Asymptotically almost all \lambda-terms are strongly normalizing: Densities

 \subsection{Main notations}

-To attribute a precise meaning to sentences like ``asymptotically all lambda terms have a property $P$'' we use the following definition of asymptotic density.
-For any finite set $A$ we denote by $\#A$ the number of its elements.
+For any finite set $A$ we denote by $\#A$ its \corr{cardinality}.
+To attribute a precise meaning to sentences like ``asymptotically \corr{almost} all $\lambda$-terms have property $P$'' we use the following definition of asymptotic density.